Sophie-IA/Sophie-IA/README.md

 - Dashboards from ETL pipelines
 - Learning Machine learning Algorithms
 - Data Analysis in Excel
+- App development

 🎯 Personal Goals:
 - Master key data analytics tools 👩🏽‍💻
-- Stay fit while coding full-time 🤸🏽‍♀️
+- Stay consistent in learning and practicing 🤸🏽‍♀️
 - Make Everyday Count 💪🏽

-🛠️ Let’s turn data into direction!(❁´◡`❁)
+🛠️ Let’s do our best(❁´◡`❁)

 <!---
 Sophie-IA/Sophie-IA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.